syncopika/learningJS/dataStructuresJS/readme.md

 #data structures using Javascript

 you can run these with node.js! after installing node, just open up the command-line, make sure you're in the directory with the right .js file (i.e. linkedlist.js), and then type in "node [filename].js" in the command-line (where [filename] is like linkedlist, or stack, etc).

+additionally, I think these are mostly functional, but not completely bug-free currently. they should satisfy most general cases at least though I think.

 ##1. linked list
     a linked list has nodes and each node points to another one.